KDE/krita/README_PACKAGERS.md

 * plugins/impex/xcf/3rdparty contains the xcftools code.
 This has never been released as a library

-* plugins/extensions/gmic/3rdparty contains G'Mic.
-This has never been released as a shared library.

 * libs/image/3rdparty contains einspline.
 This code is directly linke d into the kritaimage library and has never been released as a separate library.

 == Build flags ==